arackaf/next-blurhash-previews/readme.md

 import Image from "next/future/image";
 ```

 does better.
 This renders a single img tag, with an inline style setting the background image to a preview.
 This means that, when the img loads, it'll just show, and cover up the background image.
 When hydration happens, code runs to remove this background image preview once the image is loaded.
 This means that, if the image is cached, the preview background will exist on the image for an instant, while the actual image is showing in your browser.
-This is absolutely fine, but it's also, presumably, why the experimental image does *not* blur the preview, even with th props of `placeholder="blur"` set; instead the background preview as of this writing, and from my testing, is just a solid color.
+This is absolutely fine, but it's also, presumably, why the experimental image does *not* blur the preview, even with th props of `placeholder="blur"` set; instead the background preview, as of this writing, from my testing, is just a solid color.
 The likely reason is that, if it added a style of `filter:blur`, it would blur your *actual* image, when it loaded, until hydration happened (which removes all of the background styles).

 There's also the question of how Next's background image preview would interact with a partially transparent image.
 If the image were to load, and display before hydration, while the background preview were still showing, and the shown image were partially transparent, the background preview would likely "bleed through" onto your real image, until hydration.